 What to Do With Runny Jam and Jelly

-Aw, snap, don’t you just hate runny jam and jelly.
+Aw, snap, don’t you just hate when your jams and jellies turn out runny?!
+It happens.
 Here are some thoughts on what happened, how to prevent it and what to do about it now.

 What Causes Runny Jam or Jelly

-Recipes will prescribe the type of pectin to use and the correct ratios of fruit/liquid, acid and sugar.
+Recipes tell you the type of pectin to use and the correct ratios of fruit/liquid, acid and sugar.
 They will also provide general recommendations for how long to cook the jam or jelly.
-Usually, when using store bought pectin, results are very predictable and testing for the gel set is often not required.
+To get the promised results – follow the instructions and ingredient list carefully.
+Usually, when using store bought pectin and you follow the instructions, results are very predictable and testing for the gel set is often not required.
 However, if you want a good indicator of whether or not your jam or jelly will set – doing the gel set test is a good idea.

 Jams or jellies don’t set when any of the elements or ratios are out of sync.
 It can be related to the amount of acid, sugar, pectin, liquid or heat.
 The fruit itself is also a highly variable factor as the amount of naturally occurring acid and pectin will vary with every batch depending on growth conditions, sun, rain, variety, ripeness, etc. It is one of the elements we have the least amount of control over.

-With those general explanations here’s a chart of potential causes for runny jam and jelly and how to try to prevent it.runny jams and jellies
+With those general explanations here’s a chart of potential causes for runny jam and jelly and how to try to prevent it.

 What to Do With Runny Jams & Jellies